 Over the past 10 years more than four million people have walked through the doors at the Mount Gambier Library.
-Staff have sung, bounced, danced and read to over 65,000 under five year olds and loaned over 3.8 million items.
+Staff have sung, bounced, danced and read to more than 65,000 under five year olds and loaned more than 3.8 million items.

 The original vision for the current Mount Gambier Library was for it to be the 'third place', the place that is not home and is not work, a place for the community to gather, connect and learn.
-This aspiration has been cemented with the Library offering over 1,000 programs annually.
+This aspiration has been cemented with the Library offering more than 1,000 programs annually.

-In 2009 when the doors were open to the newly developed Library, we opened a gateway to the future of Libraries in Australasia.
+In 2009 when the doors were open to the newly developed Library, a gateway was opened to the future of libraries in Australasia.
 Gone were the days of being hushed for talking too loud and we welcomed and embraced the libraries of tomorrow, providing a multipurpose community space for all ages to enjoy.

-To commemorate the 10th Birthday celebrations on 17 December 2019, the Library hosted a family fun day showcasing many of the regular activities they run: virtual reality sessions, 3D printing, Wacom digital drawing, craft activities as well as face painting, balloons and a cake fit only for such purpose.
-What was mistaken by many as a pile of library books, was in fact, a life like spectacular array of edible classics from 'Charlotte's Webb' to 'Lord of the Rings', baked by 'Cakes by Mandy' with the cutting of the cake by Mayor Lynette Martin and Library Manager Georgina Davison.
+To commemorate the 10th birthday celebrations on 17 December 2019, the Library hosted a family fun day showcasing many of the regular activities including virtual reality sessions, 3D printing, Wacom digital drawing, craft activities and face painting, balloons and a cake fit only for such purpose.
+What was mistaken by many as a pile of library books, was in fact, a spectacular array of edible classics from 'Charlotte's Webb' to 'Lord of the Rings', baked by 'Cakes by Mandy' with the cutting of the cake by Mayor Lynette Martin and Library Manager Georgina Davison.

-Above: Library staff (L to R) Bek Coates, Danni Reade, Kelly Lynch, Kristi Brooks, Patricia Ellis and Terasa Nearmy celebrate the 10th birthday of the revamped Mount Gambier Library.
+Library staff (L to R) Bek Coates, Danni Reade, Kelly Lynch, Kristi Brooks, Patricia Ellis and Terasa Nearmy celebrate the 10th birthday of the revamped Mount Gambier Library.